DiamondLightSource/ulims-json-schemas/sroot/zdemo/pattern9/readme.md

 * **March 19th 2025** Number of releases per schema: faster had 5,
   topfast had 4, slower had 2 and topslow unchanged.
 Topslow release outstanding, if systems using topfast don't break.
-Then, slower 0.0.1 can have schema retirement policy applied since no others in the schema root will be using it.
+Afterwards, slower 0.0.1 can have schema retirement policy applied, since no others in the schema root will be using it, so can be removed from git version control.